Please note that this pertains to South African Labour Relations and Best Practice requirements.

 You see George has a really aggressive nature and a terrible temper and there have been occasions where George has sworn at fellow workers and other incidents where George has either pushed or shoved other workers.

 George has quite a history!

-In view of the fact that most of the other incidents were of a minor nature, George was counseled regarding his behaviour and he has fully understood that his attitude needed to change in order for his behaviour to change, but George has not heeded any of the advice and despite being on a Final Written Warning, he has now committed a really serious offence that carries a ‘dismissal’ action.
+In view of the fact that most of the other incidents were of a minor nature, George was counseled regarding his behaviour and he has fully understood that his attitude needed to change in order for his behaviour to change, but George has not heeded any of the advice and despite being on a Final Written Warning, he has now committed a really serious offense that carries a ‘dismissal’ action.

 George still has to be taken through the whole disciplinary procedure though, he cannot just be dismissed out of hand.
-The disciplinary procedure itself must still be ‘fair’ and should be chaired by an ‘impartial’ person and evidence needs to be presented and the testimony of witnesses from both sides still needs to be heard, collaborated upon and carefully weighed before any kind of judgment is made.
-In this case however, in all probability George may also face criminal charges of ‘aggravated assault”, as well.
+The disciplinary procedure itself must still be ‘fair’ and should be chaired by an ‘impartial’ person and evidence needs to be presented and the testimony of witnesses from both sides still needs to be heard, collaborated upon, and carefully weighed before any kind of judgment is made.
+In this case, however, in all probability, George may also face criminal charges of ‘aggravated assault”, as well.

 George’s situation, at best is precarious.